Skip to main content

 Container Power Impact

-# Containers don't directly manage power, but:
+# Containers do not directly manage power, but:

-# 1. CPU limits affect power indirectly
+# 1. CPU limits affect power indirectly (less CPU time = less active power)

-# 2. Throttled containers waste cycles
+# 2. Throttled containers waste cycles spinning on cgroup CPU bandwidth limits

-# Check if container is being throttled
+# Check if a container is being CPU-throttled

-cat /sys/fs/cgroup/cpu/docker/<container>/cpu.stat
+cat /sys/fs/cgroup/cpu/docker/<container-id>/cpu.stat

-# throttled_time 67890123456
+# throttled_time 67890123456 -- total nanoseconds spent throttled

 apiVersion: v1